A phrase is a collection of words without a subject or predicate.

 Adverbial Phrase Definition

-An Adverbial Phrase is a group of words that work as an adverb.
+An Adverbial Phrase is a group of words that work as an adverb in a sentence.

 - Alisha worked with care.
 (Carefully)